jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 factorial(factorial, n);
 {% endhighlight %}

-It's a bit ugly because the functor itself have to appear twice in one call.
+It's a bit ugly because the functor itself has to appear twice in one call.
 To make it more appealing, with the same signature as a normal one, we can make a wrapper:

 {% highlight c++ %}